jamessteeleii/horme-lab/content/what_is_effort/index.md

 projects: []
 ---

-The following pre-print article represents the latest in my conceptualisation of both effort, and its perception.
+The following pre-print article (click title below for link) represents the latest in my conceptualisation of both effort, and its perception.
 It is a *living* document that I update as my understanding grows, and thus I am always interested to hear feedback from others.
 I have previously submitted this manuscript to peer-reviewed journals in both philosophy and psychology with generally positive comments.
 However, I have decided to keep it as the present *living* document to allow me to maintain its form and style to my liking, whilst being able to update its content.

 <div align="center">